yashn35/studypal-vocode/README.md

-# studytool
+# studypal
 ### Have a conversation about any article on the web

-studytool is a fast conversational ai you can talk to about any article on the internet.
+studypal is a fast conversational ai built using:

-It is built using:
-- [Deepgram](https://deepgram.com/) for transcription of what the user says
+- [Deepgram](https://deepgram.com/) for transcribing the user's speech
-- `gpt-3.5-turbo-1106` from [OpenAI](https://platform.openai.com/) as the LLM brain to generate responses
+- [OpenAI](https://platform.openai.com/) `gpt-3.5-turbo-1106` as the LLM brain to generate responses
-- [Cartesia](https://cartesia.ai) [Sonic](https://cartesia.ai/sonic) TTS to generate audio of the agent
+- [Cartesia](https://cartesia.ai)'s [Sonic](https://cartesia.ai/sonic) TTS model to generate human-like audio of the agent
 - All of these are orchestrated together using [Vocode](https://www.vocode.dev/) and runs right in the command line

 ## Setup